gwijthoff/texting/content/assignments/final.md

 ### digital humanities

 - visualize or explore data in the Early Modern Letters Online database / republic of letters project
-- a comparative analysis of the user experience design in various messaging platforms, picking up on our [what does 💬 mean?]({{< ref "/practica/ellipsis" >}}) practicum.
+- perform a comparative analysis of the user experience design on various messaging platforms, picking up on our [what does 💬 mean?]({{< ref "/practica/ellipsis" >}}) practicum.
+- build a [portable network kit](https://communitytechny.org/portable-network-kits/) and use it to set up a local intranet for your neighbors.
+What content will you put on the network?